 Let's admit that many of us feel challenged by the real purpose of Memorial Day.
 How can we talk about fallen heroes over fried chicken and cherry pie?
 The truth is that we can celebrate and observe.
-Freedom’s Feast offers many ways to include observance in your holiday plans.
+Freedom’s Feast helps us to do that.

-Choose from the resources below to share stories, explore, create, and pass on lessons you care about as citizens.
+Choose from the resources below to add to your Memorial Day weekend.
 Wherever and however you observe the holiday, please take time to remember the fallen, and please gather safely.